5 Ways Onboarding Can Improve Company Culture

 The main benefit is that effective onboarding helps to create productive employees.
 When new hires learn about the company's culture, mission, workflows, and relevant processes — and they feel connected to their co-workers — they are better positioned for long term success.

-Improving onboarding processes helps to improve company culture, which in turn increases employee satisfaction.
+Improving onboarding processes helps to improve company culture, which in turn increases employee satisfaction scores.

 All of these benefits of onboarding helps to retain top talent and attract higher-quality candidates in the future for open positions.